 High Performance Teams

-Head Coach, Kim Clark, seeks to collaborate with other youth and junior coaches in the state of Ohio.
-Her goal is to work with youth and junior development teams and create a culture of collaboration, not competition among coaches in the state.
+Head Coaches, Tim Edwards and Kim Clark; seek to collaborate with other youth and junior coaches in the state of Ohio.
+Their goal is to work with youth and junior development teams and creating a culture of collaboration, not competition among coaches in the state.
 Bi-monthly practices, spring training camp, and racing in regional and national level competitions will be expected.
-If you are interested in learning more, please contact Kimberlyfclark@gmail.com
+If you are interested in learning more, please contact us at CoachTim@NCEcoaching.com or Kimberlyfclark@gmail.com

 The Petersen Performance Lab (PPL) Youth and Junior Triathlon Team is a not for profit High Performance Team based in the near west suburbs of Chicago.
 The team practices on the grounds of the Oak Brook Park District and the surrounding areas of Western Springs and La Grange.
 The team is led by Coach Brett Petersen who is also the head coach for the Northwestern University Triathlon Team.
 Coach Brett is a USA Triathlon (USAT) Level II and Youth and Junior certified coach.
 He is also an International Triathlon Union (ITU) coach facilitator and holds a Master’s degree in Movement Sciences.
 Coach Brett is assisted by Coach Jessica Niekrasz who is a USAT Youth and Junior certified coach and Coach Chris Haworth who is also a USAT Certified coach.